Quantum-Accelerators/quacc/docs/dev/contributing.md

 ## Unit Tests

+### General

 All changes you make to quacc should be accompanied by unit tests and should not break existing tests.
+The full test suite will run on automatically via GitHub actions.

+### Running Locally

-To run the core test suite, run `pytest .` from the base `quacc` directory.
-If you wish to test the behavior of a given workflow engine, run `pytest tests/WORKFLOW_ENGINE` where `WORKFLOW_ENGINE` is the name of your `WORKFLOW_ENGINE` setting.
+To run the core test suite locally, run `pytest tests/core` (which is the same as doing `pytest` without any extra arguments).

+If you wish to test the behavior of a given workflow engine, run `pytest tests/WORKFLOW_ENGINE` where `WORKFLOW_ENGINE` is the name of your workflow engine.

+### Coverage

 Each PR will report the coverage once your tests pass, but if you'd like to generate a coverage report locally, you can use [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/), such as by doing `pytest --cov=quacc .`.

+### Adding New Recipes

 If you are adding recipes based on a code that can be readily installed via `pip` or `conda` (e.g. tblite, DFTB+, Psi4), then you can run these codes directly in the test suite.
 Preferably, you should use a small molecule or solid and cheap method so the unit tests run quickly.